bluepeter/alphagroove/README.md

     trade is executed.
   - This allows the LLM to dynamically decide whether to go long or short on a pattern that might otherwise have a fixed interpretation.
-  - The initial SQL query for fetching trade data will assume a base direction (e.g., 'long') for calculating `return_pct`.
-If the LLM chooses the opposite direction, this `return_pct` is automatically inverted by the system to reflect the correct profit/loss for the LLM-chosen direction.
+  - The initial SQL query for fetching trade data identifies entry candidates and their entry prices.
+If `llm_decides` is active, the query may assume a base direction (e.g., 'long') for context, but it does not calculate a preliminary `return_pct`.
+The actual `return_pct` for the trade is calculated in JavaScript after the LLM's consensus determines the final trade direction ('long' or 'short'), using the standard formula appropriate for that chosen direction.

 **Metrics Reporting with Dynamic Direction:**